All About Therapy

 Milan Kundera, The Unbearable Lightness of Being

-I am a Family Systemic Psychotherapist and Supervisor accredited by UK Council for Psychotherapy
+I am a Family and Systemic Psychotherapist and Supervisor accredited by UK Council for Psychotherapy

 Ever since I was young, I knew I wanted to get into a career path that would make a difference in people’s lives.
 This interest led me to study therapeutic social work and eventually family and systemic psychotherapy.
 As an UKCP accredited Psychotherapist I am committed to the well-being of all people I work with and I go above and beyond to cater to their needs.